15 Facts About The Vagina Every Woman Should Know

 1. Women do not pee through their vagina

 Surprised?
 You are not alone.
-Most people don’t know this too.
-There are three openings in your private part; the urethra ( where you pee through), the vagina and the anus.
+Most people don’t know this either.
+There are three openings in your private parts: the urethra (where you pee through), the vagina, and the anus.

 2. Your vagina can fall out

-Yea, like literally turn itself inside out.
+Yes, it can literally turn itself inside out.
 Scary?
-We know but don’t worry just yet.
-This condition known as the Pelvic Prolapse happens as people get older but can be fixed.
+We know, but don’t worry just yet.
+This condition, known as pelvic prolapse, happens as people get older but can be fixed.
 Estrogen decline and multiple deliveries are usually the common risk factors.

 3. There is no such thing as getting your virginity back